hj-n/zadu/README.md

 - 4 cluster-level measures
 - 6 global measures

-For a complete list of supported measures, refer to [the documentation](tree/master/src/zadu/measures).
+For a complete list of supported measures, refer to [measures](/src/zadu/measures).

 ## How To Use ZADU